 How to Configure VLAN subinterfaces on Cisco ASA 5500 Firewall

 One of the advantages of the Cisco ASA firewall is that you can configure multiple virtual interfaces (subinterfaces) on the same physical interface, thus extending the number of security zones (firewall “legs”) on your network.
-Each subinterface must belong to a different Layer2 VLAN, with a separate Layer3 subnet.

 There are limits on the number of VLANs supported on each ASA model, according to the following list: